-This verse shows that Paul is sure if his earthly body should dissolve in death, he has a home in heaven.
-He groans for a better situation in eternity.
+This verse shows Paul was sure that, if his earthly body should dissolve in death, he had a home in heaven.
+He groaned for a better situation in eternity.

 4 For we who are in this tent groan,

-Being in “this tent” describe mortality of the physical body.
+Being in “this tent” describes mortality of the physical body.
 We “groan” while in this body (2 Co 1:8; 4:8-12).
-The groaning is not to rid oneself of the present body, but to receive his new body eventually at the Rapture.
+The groaning is not to rid oneself of the present body but to receive the new body eventually at the Rapture.